salmin609/salmin609.github.io/_pages/GPUSkinning.md

   Every frame have timestamp, we can get interpolated time value between 2 frames timestamp.
   And use this interpolated timestamp, we can interpolate between **translation, rotation, scaling** factors"

+GetParentMatrix:
+  - excerpt: "**Get Parent Matrix** \n\n
+  Then, we need to get parent matrix of this node, we pass hierarchical order to GPU. \n\n Read parent transformation in that order, and accumulate to current node transformation"

 Term:
   - title: ""
 ---